-Suffering aside, there is a reason that people attempt this grueling trek: While the route may be punishing, it rewards hikers with the summit of Superstition Peak and easily the best panoramic views anywhere in the Valley of the Sun.
+Suffering and glory aside, there is a reason that people attempt this grueling trek: While the route may be punishing, it rewards hikers with the summit of Superstition Peak and easily the best panoramic views anywhere in the Valley of the Sun.

 Strap on your boots, fill up your water bottles, and get ready for a hike you'll surely never forget.